 Vitamin deficiencies, in rare cases, can cause gingivitis.
 Vitamin C deficiency Vitamin C Deficiency In countries with low rates of food insecurity, vitamin C deficiency can occur from a diet low in vitamin C, but severe deficiency (causing scurvy) is uncommon.
 Not eating enough fresh fruits and vegetables can cause... read more (scurvy) can lead to inflamed, bleeding gums (see Periodontitis Periodontitis Periodontitis is a severe form of gingivitis, in which the inflammation of the gums extends to the supporting structures of the tooth.
 Plaque and tartar build up between the teeth and gums and... read more ).
 Red or purple dots and bruises may appear in the mouth.

-Niacin deficiency (pellagra Niacin Deficiency Niacin deficiency (causing pellagra) is uncommon in countries with low rates of food insecurity.
+Niacin deficiency ( pellagra Niacin Deficiency Niacin deficiency (causing pellagra) is uncommon in countries with low rates of food insecurity.
 Many people with niacin deficiency also have deficiencies of protein, riboflavin (a B vitamin)... read more ) also causes inflamed, bleeding gums and a predisposition to certain mouth infections, such as thrush Candidiasis Candidiasis is a fungal infection caused by several species of the yeast Candida, especially Candida albicans.
-The most common type of candidiasis is a superficial infection of the mouth, vagina... read more , or to inflammation of the tongue (glossitis).
+The most common type of candidiasis is a superficial infection of... read more , or to inflammation of the tongue (glossitis).
 Additionally, the lips are red and cracked, the tongue is smooth and bright red, and the tongue and lining of the mouth may have sores.

 These deficiencies are rare in the United States.